-It contributes to global warming when car air conditioners and CFCs are not treated properly.
-Airbags are an obstacle in car dismantling and need professional treatment.
-In view of these circumstances, the End-of-life Vehicle Recycling Law is enacted as of January 2005.
+Weight of vehicles supplied for recycling End-of -life vehicle recycling rate Weight of vehicles collected accounting officials is about 70.92 million (about 682.2 billion yen) in November, 2006.
 As the Law for Promotion of Effective Utilization of Resources includes automobiles in the specified resource-saving products and the specified reuse-promoting products, the automobile industry works on the recycling of resin parts, development of recycling technology in consideration of the discarding stage, development of new materials and car structures that will contribute to recycling, and implementation of material marking.